This activity will introduce students to the personal stories of individuals and how they experienced the First World War.

 Part 1: Class Discussion

 If in class, read a real WWI letter out loud.
-Ask students to analyze the letter in small groups or as a class.
-Teacher should emphasize that all letters were read and sometimes censored, so that important military information such as location details or other sensitive, sometimes classified information, was never leaked nor intercepted by the enemy.
+Ask students to analyze the letter in small groups, or as a class.
+Teacher should emphasize that all letters were read and sometimes censored so that important military information, such as location details or other sensitive, sometimes classified information, was never leaked or intercepted by the enemy.

-You can also project or share a copy of a telegram received and read out loud the contents.
+You can also project or share a copy of a telegram received and read it out loud.
 Ask the class what is the difference between the two documents (letter vs. telegram).
 Here is a suggested telegram example from The Canadian Letters and Images Project.

 Why not also project or share a copy of a Christmas card sent to Canada by a soldier during WWI?
 Ask students what is the sentiment expressed by the card.
 How must it have made families at home feel?
 How it is different, or similar, to a Christmas card today?